Find out the top things to do, where to stay, where to eat and drink, and some insider information to help you plan your holiday to Edmonton, Canada.

 Edmonton, Canada: Where To Eat and Drink

 This could take a while as Edmonton’s food scene is top notch, and constantly growing and evolving!
 I was amazed at how diverse it was.
 I had days that started with a photogenic brunch, followed by a noodle salad for lunch and then tacos or baos for dinner!
-I’ll summarise a few of my faves, but for the definitive guide on where to eat in Edmonton check out this post: These Are The Top Foodie Spots You Have To Eat At In Edmonton, Canada
+I’ll summarise a few of my faves, but for the definitive guide on where to eat in Edmonton check out this post: Best Restaurants In Edmonton, Canada

 El Cortez Mexican Kitchen and Tequila Bar – If you’re looking for the best tacos in the city, head to this gothic bar and restaurant!
 I loved the buzz here, and as the night goes on it’s all about cocktails and DJs.